PuddingNight/Shadows_of_Hushan_Hospital/README.md

 ### 6. **Enjoy the Adventure:**

-* Immerse yourself in the atmosphere of Shadows of Hushan Hospital and embrace the suspenseful journey that awaits.
+* Immerse yourself in the atmosphere and embrace the suspenseful journey that awaits.

 ## If you want to read more about how it was made, head up to my portfolio :

 ## Conclusion :
 Thank you for joining me on this thrilling journey through Shadows of Hushan Hospital.
-May your exploration of its dark depths bring you both fear and exhilaration, leaving an indelible mark on your gaming experience.
+May your exploration of its dark depths bring you both fear and exhilaration !

-Wishing you unforgettable adventures and spine-chilling moments as you uncover the secrets that dwell within the shadows.
+Wishing you a nice adventure as you uncover the secrets that dwell within the shadows.

 ---